Chapter 8. The Eastern Approach to Strategy

 — The Art of War, chapter 13

-“All commanders are familiar with these five criteria, yet it is he who masters them who takes the victory, while he who does not will not prevail”.
+“All commanders are familiar with these five factors, yet it is he who masters them who takes the victory, while he who does not will not prevail”.

 — The Art of War, chapter 1

-The first factor is what Sun Tzu called tao — or the way.
+The First Factor is what Sun Tzu called tao — or the way.
 This is concerned with how well troops and the commander are aligned around a common direction or purpose.

-The fourth factor is command itself — the decisions a commander makes (after considering tao, climate and terrain) and their “wisdom, integrity, humanity, courage, and discipline”.
+The Fourth Factor is command.
+This concerns decisions a commander makes (after considering tao, climate and terrain) and their “wisdom, integrity, humanity, courage, and discipline”.

-And the final factor is what Sun Tzu called regulations — “organisational effectiveness, a chain of command, and … logistical support”.
+The Final Factor Sun Tzu called regulations — “organisational effectiveness, a chain of command, and … logistical support”.
 This is concerned with how well forces can respond to different situations.

-- The side with the more compelling mission
+- Which side has the more compelling mission

-- The side who will benefit most from climate changes
+- Which side benefits most from climate changes

-- The side who the terrain favour mores
+- Which side does the terrain favour more

-- The side who has the more effective troops.
+- Which side has the more effective force.

-Facing a numerically superior army, he manoeuvres forces to where the terrain is narrow, so it can be defended with few men.
+Facing a numerically superior army, the wise commander manoeuvres forces to where the terrain is narrow, so it can be defended with few men.
 This is seeking shi from the terrain.